Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Creation Day 6: Humans created, the crowning animate creation.
+Creation Day 6: Humans created — the crowning animate creation.
 God has a purpose and place for humankind on Earth.

-(Origin of the Universe, chapter 8.10)
+(Origin of Humankind, chapter 1.1)

 The Bible is the history, present, and future—the story—of humankind.
-Here’s the very first mention of humans, this puzzle piece is crucial to proper understanding.
+Here’s the very first mention of humans; this puzzle piece is crucial to proper understanding.
 We must answer the question: Were humans created?
-To be point blank, get this wrong and you can forget the rest.
+To be point-blank, get this wrong, and you can forget the rest.
 You’ll never be able to assemble the Story of Humanity puzzle.
 Instead, you’ll be forcing pieces into dubious positions with an erroneous picture of who and what God is and of who and what humans are.
-Frankly, that’s the reason for all the conflict in sciences from anthropology to psychology, from archaeology to neuroscience.
+Frankly, that’s the reason for all the conflict in sciences, from anthropology to psychology, from archaeology to neuroscience.

 The Bible says God created humans.
 The end of Genesis 1 and all of chapter 2 is the recital of WHY God created humans.
-Later we shall see WHEN God created humans … this latter question is maybe secondary, but of interest to many.
+Later we shall see WHEN God created humans, this latter question is maybe secondary, but of interest to many.